certeu/morio/docs/docs/guides/design/readme.md

 Morio is now ready to start ingesting data.
-In our example, the [Connector][connector] service is configured with pipelines that will send the data to a local datastore (see list of [supported outputs](https://www.elastic.co/guide/en/logstash/current/output-plugins.html)) as well as to a remote Morio instance.
+In our example, the [Connector][connector] service is configured with pipelines that will send the data to a local data store (see the list of [supported outputs](https://www.elastic.co/guide/en/logstash/current/output-plugins.html)) as well as to a remote Morio instance.
 Based on the direction of the data stream, we call this a __downstream__ instance.